go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 The `http/controllers` directory contains the controller packages.
 Each feature should have its own package.
 For example, if you have a controller handling user registration, user profiles, etc, you should create a `http/controllers/user` package.
 Creating a package for each feature has the advantage of cleaning up route definitions a lot and helps keeping a clean structure for your project.
 Learn more [here](./basics/controllers).

-#### HTTP middlewares
+#### HTTP middleware

-The `http/middlewares` directory contains the application middlewares.
+The `http/middleware` directory contains the application middleware.
 Each middleware should have its own file.
-Learn more [here](./basics/middlewares).
+Learn more [here](./basics/middleware).

 #### HTTP requests